n8maninger/sia-host-errors/README.md

 ## file contract proposal expects the host to pay more than the maximum allowed collateral
 This occurs when a renter attempts to lock more collateral into a single contract then the host allows.
 Adjusting `maxcollateral` may reduce the occurence, but your host may lock more funds into contracts that aren't necessarily going to be used.
 About 4TB worth of collateral is a good maximum.

-# Contract State Logs

-## file contract complete, id

-## No need to submit a storage proof for the contract.
-Revenue is

-## Successfully submitted a storage proof.
-Revenue is

-## No need to submit a storage proof the contract.
-Revenue is

-## Missed storage proof.
-Revenue would have been

 # Ephemeral Account Logs
 Ephemeral accounts are used for quicker interactions between a renter and host.
 The renter funds an ephemeral account using a file contract, after funding the ephemeral account can be used to transact with the host without needing to update or lock the file contract allowing for high parallelism and better performance.